28dvd28/NLP_secondAssignment/README.md

 The vector of each text is computed from the bag of words of the text to be sliced.
 The bag of words is obtained from the words that still remains after the stopwords elimination and the lemmatization over the text tokenized in words.
 Then, for each slice genereted the vector is simply a list with the frequency of all the words in the bow.
 The words that doesn't appear inside the slice will have frequency 0.

 ### Cosine distance threshold adaptation
 Doing some tests it is noticed that using the same threshold will not guarantee that, for every input text, the slice generated will get a number of tokens grather or equals from the original text.
-To avoid this situation we start from a threshold of 0.8, that is that every slice that have cosine similarity lower than 0.8 will be considered different enough, will be increased by 0.05 each time.
-Increasing the cosine similarity consider means to increase also the number of slices that are considered different enough.
-This will be repeated unitil the slicer gat the expected number of tokens.
+To avoid this situation we start from a threshold of 0.8, that is that every slice that have cosine similarity lower than 0.8 will be considered different enough.
+Then if the slice compute will not satisfy the tokens constraint, it will be increased by 0.05 each time.
+Increasing the cosine similarity means to increase also the number of slices that are considered different enough.
+This will be repeated unitil the slicer get the expected number of tokens.

 This process will also terminate in the case the threshold go over 0.95 because if we get closer to 1  means that even few sentence of difference between the slices are enough to make them diferent enough.
-Using out method that iterates all over the sentence of the text make means that with a threshold closer to one generate a lot of slice that are different from the previous one only for very few sentences.
+Using out method that iterates all over the sentence of the text, means that with a threshold closer to one. generate a lot of slice that are different from the previous one only for very few sentences.

 ## Execution of the program
 To get the correct execution of the program and avoid errors:
-  - save your llama api key inside the .env file, make sure to put it into the LLAMA-KEY field
+  - save your llama api key inside the .env file, make sure to put it into the _LLAMA-KEY_ field
   - the program must be executed inside the same folder where it is saved the main
-  - before the execution insert inside the _input_ folder the .txt file containing the text to be sliced
+  - before the execution insert inside the _input_ folder the .txt file containing the text to be sliced.
+Inside the folder there are already two file used for the tests, _long-text.txt_ is bigger than the context window, the other one, _short-text.txt_ is smaller.
   - at the beginning of the execution it will be asked to insert the name of the file. **Important**: insert only the name, not the path of the file, and don't forget the extension .txt
-  - the output will be displayed inside the output folder.
+  - the output will be displayed inside the _output_ folder.
 At the begin of the execution any file in this folder will be deleted, so save them before if you want to keep them.